Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Guy Fawkes executed in London".</h2 head><h3 quote align='center'>"On this day in 1606, British provocateur Guy Fawkes\u2014one of the Gunpowder Plot conspirators, who sought to blow up Parliament and to assassinate King James I for his repression of Roman Catholics\u2014was executed in London.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Space shuttle Columbia destroyed".</h2 head><h3 quote align='center'>"On this day in 2003, while returning to Earth from an orbital mission, the U.S. space shuttle Columbia broke up catastrophically at an altitude of about 40 miles (60 km) over Texas, killing all seven crew members.".</h3 quote></h3 OTD